EmoryMLIP/emory-reu-ret-website/content/projects/2021-chiari/index.md

 <img src="img/MachLearningDiagram.jpg" alt="MachLearningDiagram" width="500"/>

+Our project implemented a CNN called U-Net, you can find more about this network and the code we used here:[U-Net: A PyTorch Implementation in 60 lines of Code](https://amaarora.github.io/2020/09/13/unet.html)

 ### Additional information to learn about Atlas-Based Image Registration and Machine Learning
 What is Atlas-Based Learning? - (Information sheet or video) [What is Machine Learning?](https://youtu.be/QghjaS0WQQU)